A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Challenges of applying GNNs to recommender systems

 \subsection{Computation Efficiency}

 In the real world, recommender systems should be trained/inferred efficiently.
-Therefore, to ensure the application value of GNN-based recommendation models, its computation efficiency should be seriously considered.
+Therefore, to ensure the application value of GNN-based recommendation models, their computation efficiency should be seriously considered.
 Compared with traditional non-GNN recommendation methods such as NCF or FM, GNN models' computation cost is far higher.
-Especially for the spectral GNN models such as GCN, complex matrix operations are involved in each GCN layer.
+Complex matrix operations are involved in each GCN layer, especially for the spectral GNN models such as GCN.
 With multi-layer stacking of GCN layers, the computation cost further increases.
 Therefore, spatial GNN models such as PinSage can be easier to be implemented in large-scale industrial applications.
-With sampling among neighbors or pruned graph structure, efficiency can always be kept as long as we can bear the drop of recommendation performance.
+With sampling among neighbors or pruned graph structure, efficiency can always be kept as long as we can bear the drop in recommendation performance.